JFLarvoire/SysToolsLib/C/README.md

   It is still available for MSDN subscribers in 2017.
   It can be installed in parallel with more recent versions of Visual Studio.

-- If you're interested in building BIOS and MS-DOS tools, install Microsoft Visual C++ 1.52.
+- If you're interested in building BIOS and MS-DOS tools, install Microsoft Visual C++ 1.52c.
   It is still available for MSDN subscribers in 2017, as part of the Visual Studio 2005 DVD image, but not installed by default.
+  Gotcha: The VC++ 1.52 compiler is a WIN32 program that runs in all 32 and 64-bits versions of Windows.
+But unfortunately the VC++ 1.52 setup.exe program is a WIN16 program, which only runs on old 32-bits versions of Windows.
-  Gotcha: The setup program is a WIN16 program, which requires extra steps for installing it in modern versions of Windows:
+  This requires doing extra steps for successfully installing the compiler in modern 64-bits versions of Windows:

-   - Install a VM with Windows XP, that can run WIN16 programs.
+   - Install a 32-bits VM running Windows XP, that can run WIN16 programs out-of-the-box.
 (This has to be an x86 VM, not an amd64 VM with XP/64)
+     Note: Newer 32-bits x86 versions of Windows can still run WIN16 programs, but this may require some tinkering.
+     If needed, look for instructions on the Internet.
    - Give that VM access to the host's file system.
-   - Run Visual C++ 1.52 setup, and install it in the VM's C:\MSVC.
+   - Run the VC++ 1.52 setup in the VM, and install it in the VM's C:\MSVC.
 (Necessary so that the setup builds vcvars.bat correctly.)
-   - Once this is done, move the VM's C:\MSVC to the host's C:\MSVC. (vcvars.bat will thus refer to the host's C drive.)
+   - Once this is done, copy the VM's C:\MSVC to the host's C:\MSVC. (vcvars.bat will thus refer to the host's C drive.)

 - The UUID and GPT management tools depend on the gnu-efi sources.
   Install the include files from the [gnu-efi library](https://sourceforge.net/projects/gnu-efi/)